• Home

 Exterior

-Our homestead farm is situated on 6 1/2 acres in rural Clinton County in Warren township just northeast of Geetingsville on State Road 26.
+Our homestead farm is situated on 6 1/2 acres in rural Clinton County in Warren township north of Frankfort on State Road 26.
 We are surrounded by tilled fields owned and operated by several different farming families or corporations

 The house was constructed in 1860 by John and Isabella Young, early settlers of Clinton County.
 We have owned our farm since 2000.